verbb/hyper/docs/get-started/configuration.md

 - `embedClientSettings` - Define any [settings](https://github.com/oscarotero/Embed#settings) to pass to the Curl Client for Embed links.
 - `embedHeaders` - Define any [headers](https://github.com/oscarotero/Embed#settings) to pass to the Curl Client for Embed links.
 - `embedDetectorsSettings` - Define any [settings](https://github.com/oscarotero/Embed#settings) to pass to the detectors for Embed links.
+- `embedAllowedDomains` - Define any allowed domain names for Embed links.
+Any embed links that are added _not_ in this list will fail to be saved.
+Leave empty to allow any domain.
+Include just the TLD with no `http://`, `https://` or `www`.

 ## Control Panel
 You can also manage configuration settings through the Control Panel by visiting Settings → Hyper.